annleefores/cruddur/journal/week0.md

 --event-pattern file://aws/json/eventbridge-sns.json
 ```

-- This is the response that I got
+- This is the response that I got.

 ![Alt text](media/week0/ev-cli-2.png)